siriuscore/sirius/README.md

 ### Build on CentOS

-Here is a brief description for compiling Qtum on CentOS, for more details please refer to [the specific document](https://github.com/qtumproject/qtum/blob/master/doc/build-unix.md)
+Here is a brief description for compiling Sirius on CentOS, for more details please refer to [the specific document](https://github.com/siriusproject/sirius/blob/master/doc/build-unix.md)

     # Compiling boost manually
     sudo yum install python-devel bzip2-devel